relaycorp/ddos-report/src/content/docs/mitigations/authentication.md

 the incoming message (e.g. HTTP request) is associated with the user's email address or username.
 Abusive users could be blocked by their identifiers.

-### Pseudonymous authentication
+### Cryptographic pseudonymous authentication

+Privacy-preserving,
-**Pseudonymous authentication allows a user to maintain a consistent digital identity across sessions, using a pseudonym independent of their real-world identity**.
+decentralised systems can assign cryptographically generated pseudonyms to users, allowing them to maintain a consistent digital identity across sessions.
+This strikes a balance between privacy and accountability.

-This is typically implemented with long-term signing key pairs.
+This is typically implemented with long-term key pairs.
 The user signs messages with their private key, and the server/peer verifies the signature with the corresponding public key.
-[Awala](https://awala.network/tech-overview#authentication-and-access-control) and [Ethereum](https://info.etherscan.com/what-is-an-ethereum-address/) are examples of systems that use pseudonymous authentication.
+[Awala](https://awala.network/tech-overview#authentication-and-access-control) and [Ethereum](https://info.etherscan.com/what-is-an-ethereum-address/) are examples of systems that use this type of authentication.

 The user's identifier, or pseudonym, is derived from the public key (e.g. its SHA-256 digest).
 Abusive users could be blocked by their pseudonyms.